-Contact the Attorneys Who Care
+Contact the Attorneys That Care

-At Blumenshine Law Group, we do only what is best for our clients.
+At the Blumenshine Law Group, we do only what is best for our clients.
 We are here for our clients from the beginning of the case to the end.
 We will constantly work in your best interests.

-If you have been injured, please contact us today at (312) 766-1000 or contact us for your free consultation.
+If you have been injured, please contact us today at (312) 766-1000 or contact us online for your free consultation.
 You can be sure when you work with us, you are not working with a firm that wants to settle your case as quickly as possible.
 You are working with attorneys who care, will provide honest advice, and will work hard to get you the full amount of compensation to which you may be entitled, whether that means settling or going to trial.